Thinking About Applying for a FAD Grant?

 Two Deadlines: June 15th & December 15th

-The American Sociological Association invites submissions for the Fund for the Advancement of the Discipline (FAD) awards.
-Supported by the American Sociological Association and the National Science Foundation, the goal of this program is to nurture the development of scientific knowledge by funding small, groundbreaking research initiatives and other important scientific research activities such as conferences.
+The American Sociological Association (ASA) invites submissions for the Fund for the Advancement of the Discipline (FAD) awards.
+Supported by the ASA and the National Science Foundation (NSF), the goal of this program is to nurture the development of scientific knowledge by funding small, groundbreaking research initiatives and other important scientific research activities such as conferences.
 FAD awards provide scholars with “seed money" for innovative research that has the potential for challenging the discipline, stimulating new lines of research, and creating new networks of scientific collaboration.
 The award is intended to provide opportunities for substantive and methodological breakthroughs, broaden the dissemination of scientific knowledge, and provide leverage for acquisition of additional research funds.

 Proposals are reviewed for scientific merit and the importance of the proposed research project.
 Within this context, specific evaluation criteria include the following elements: